Kgkkjjj/WebBrowser/README.md

 `openb` binary is installed to `/usr/local/bin` and the `data` directory is copied to `/usr/local/share/openb` so the home page works when running outside the source tree.
-Any JavaScript files from `extensions` are installed to `/usr/local/share/openb/extensions` alongside `server.py` for the search backend.
+Any JavaScript files from `extensions` are installed to `/usr/local/share/openb/extensions` alongside `server.py` for the integrated backend that serves the pages and search API.

 Run it with: